kbouchard/crypto-sheets/README.md

 <img src="https://github.com/kbouchard/crypto-sheets/blob/main/screenshots/ss-triggers.png" width="626" />

 **⚠️ When using auto-refresh, there is currently an issue affecting the =CRYPTO_PRICE() when you switch tab and come back to the sheet, they stay in "loading..." state.
-You can fix it by refreshing prices manually through the CRYPTO menu.**
+You can fix it by refreshing prices manually through the CRYPTO menu.
+If this problem is too annoying, you can either remove the triggers and refresh manually through the CRYPTO menu or change the triggers to be every 5minutes each, it might be more stable.**

 # Screenshots